maneatsbible/maneatsbible.github.io/catechism.md

 {% include question.html id="kmx83jvsa3" %} So this is a FAQ?

 {% include answer.html id="kmx83jvsa3" %} The word *catechism* is fancier, but Yes, these are frequently asked questions that can be used for reference.
-But unlike a typical FAQ, this Q&A follows a reasoned thread of dialogue in search of the truth.
+But unlike a typical FAQ, this Q&A follows a reasoned thread of dialogue to explicate the truth.

 *Q*: What is faith?